 This collection contains materials related to Dr. Fred Millar’s work and dismissal as a Professor of Sociology at GMU during the 1970s.
 General GMU items include course materials, correspondence and drafts of research reports and proposals, and a copy of the “Student Survival Handbook.”
 Items related to Millar’s dismissal include letters of support sent on his behalf, copies of formal and informal appeals to the CAS Academic Freedom Committee decision, a copy of the 1978 Department of Sociology Hearing transcript, newspaper clippings, and flyers and other materials generated by the campus community.

-Official portrait of Lieutenant Judy Kolze, taken from her Army Nurse scrapbook, C0525
+Official portrait of Margaret Kolze, taken from her Army Dietitian scrapbook, C0525

 Collection processed by Meghan Glasbrenner

-This scrapbook was created by Lieutenant Kolze documenting her time serving as an Army Nurse at the 382nd General Hospital in Japan.
+This scrapbook was created by Margaret Kolze documenting her time serving as an Army Dietitian at the 382nd General Hospital in Japan in the 1950s.
 The exterior front and back cover of the scrapbook are bound in a textured fabric and the front cover includes a Japanese illustration and characters.
 The front inside cover included a pile of loose photographs, programs, and other ephemera that were removed and placed in a single folder.
-Most of these items pertain to Lieutenant Kolze’s high school events and milestones, such as proms and graduations, and family weddings.
-The pages of the scrapbook contain approximately 174 uncaptioned personal photographs that depict Japanese street life and scenery, hospital buildings, group photos of the hospital’s staff, daily hospital life and patients, and leisure activities featuring Lieutenant Kolze and others.
+Most of these items belong to Margaret and her siblings Mary Judith (also known as Judy), George, and Roderick pertaining to high school events and milestones, such as proms and graduations, and family weddings.
+The pages of the scrapbook contain approximately 174 uncaptioned personal photographs that depict Japanese street life and scenery, hospital buildings, group photos of the hospital’s staff, daily hospital life and patients, and leisure activities featuring Kolze and others.

 Uday Shankar performance programs and ephemera, C0444